-A still of one of the suspects fleeing after the assault A 32-year-old man and a 23-year-old man have both been charged with grievous bodily harm (GBH) and aggravated burglary and are due to appear at Kingston Crown Court on 23 August.
+A 32-year-old man and a 23-year-old man have both been charged with grievous bodily harm (GBH) and aggravated burglary and are due to appear at Kingston Crown Court on 23 August.

 The two outstanding suspects are described as being in their 20s and of Eastern European descent.